book page

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.

-Themes include programming, compute, shader, simulation, ai, plus context from life, live, poem, oliver.
+Themes include programming, compute, shader, simulation, ai, plus context from life, love, three, meaning.

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.